 Future VR Experience: Navi Explores Abundance For Positive-Sum Resources and Balance for Zero-Sum Resources

 We’re watching a student, Navi, explore whether core societal primitives are zero-sum or positive-sum.
 Navi explores each and plays with them in her hands.
 For positive-sum, she explores trust, money, and information.
-For negative-sum, she explores status, attention, and power.
+For zero-sum, she explores status, attention, and power.

 First, she explores trust.

 She knows trust is becoming abundant during this next big transition.
 When she looks at the decreasing trust in centralized institutions like governments, it sure doesn’t seem like there’s becoming “more trust” in the world.
 But she understands the main shift is in how trust is created—centralized and top-down vs. decentralized and bottom-up.